nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-03-20-systemverilog-macros.md

 <a href="https://www.edaplayground.com/x/PR3c" title="SystemVerilog Macros">
 <svg width="25" height="25" viewBox="0 -0.1 2 2" class="customsvg"> <use xlink:href="#svg-edaplay"></use></svg>
 </a></div>

+### Local macro
+There is no such thing as local macro, but we can define a macro right when we need to call it, then `undef` after use so we do not worry that it might be called by accident somewhere else.

 ### Recommendation
 * If writing a function/task is possible, avoid writing macro =D.
 * Marco is usually used for coverage point definition, assertion definition.